 Trust account [subsection 25(1.3)]

-Supervision: Approving Various Reports, Documents and Accounts, and, Generally, Supervising the Trustee's Administration of the Estate
+Supervision: Approving Various Reports, Documents and Accounts, and, Generally, Supervising the LIT's Administration of the Estate

 Access to information (sections 26 and 27)

 The books, records and documents relating to the administration of an estate are the property of that estate.
-The trustee must allow the estate's books and records to be inspected and copied by certain persons, including any creditor or creditor's agent, at any reasonable time.
-In addition, the trustee shall, from time to time, report:
+The LIT must allow the estate's books and records to be inspected and copied by certain persons, including any creditor or creditor's agent, at any reasonable time.
+In addition, the LIT shall, from time to time, report:

 - to every creditor, when required by the inspectors;